Joseph-Heetel/BlazorChat/Documentation/webrtc.md

     * Changes to the Sdp string will, depending on the clients browser work, cause irrecoverable errors or are simply reset.

     As a consequence it is a big challenge to determine wether an incoming video stream is a camera or a screen capture.
 The final "solution" for this implementation was to just not label incoming streams in the UI.

+## STUN/TURN

+A [STUN](https://en.wikipedia.org/wiki/STUN) server is required for clients to discover their public Ip.
+Plenty of free services exist, such as `stun:stun.l.google.com:19302`.

+A [TURN](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT) server is required for NAT traversal.
+For testing a free service such as [Viagenie NUMB](https://numb.viagenie.ca/) can be used, but for production a dedicated solution needs to be setup (for example [coturn](https://github.com/coturn/coturn)).
+Right now TURN credentials are fixed environment variables and therefor shipped as effectively plain text as part of the client application.
+In a production environment, temporary credentials should be generated dynamically and provided to the client only as needed.